 2. Fake a Hem

 A last minute shoe change or forgetting to get alterations done can result in a too-long hem on floor length bridesmaids dresses.
 Create a last minute fake hem with double stick tape- simply place tape on the inside of the dress fabric, fold up, and party on!
+We absolutely recommend creating the hem with the garment lying flat (instead of on the body) so you can make sure the new hem is even.

 3. Keep Slips Where They Belong